jackcarey/mutative/README.md

 ### disconnect()

 Mutations that have been detected but not yet reported to observers are _not_ discarded.
 Observer callbacks are triggered before disconnection.
-This method pauses observation and callbacks.
+This method will either pause or remove observations and callbacks.

--   **When called with no arguments:** acts the same as [disconnect()](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver/disconnect), ignoring **all** _future_ observations.
+-   **When called with no arguments:** acts the same as [disconnect()](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver/disconnect), ignoring **all** _future_ mutations.
 Note: this does not clear the internal selector list, so calling `observe()` again will continue with existing selectors.
 -   **When passed with an argument:** The arguments follow the same formats as `observe()`'s `selectors` parameter.
 Only observers with the passed selectors are removed.
+If no selectors remain, observation is paused (as if no arguments were passed).

 ### takeRecords()